Marc Matthews: Biography

-As the tyranny of the Burnham years worsened, Matthews settled in the United Kingdom, though he made one attempt to return to live in Guyana after the return of democratic government in the 1990s.
-In 1987, he won the Guyana Prize for his first collection of poetry, Guyana My Altar (Karnak House, 1987).
-(Kairi in Trinidad had produced an early unbound pamphlet by Matthews, Eleven O'Clock Goods, in 1974.)
+In the 1960s, Matthews was in London, England, as a freelance reporter.

+In 1987, Matthews won the Guyana Prize ,Guyana My Altar (Karnak House, 1987).
 His collection A Season of Sometimes was published by Peepal Tree Press in 1992.
 His work has also been anthologized in collections such as The Heinemann Book of Caribbean Poetry (1992) and The Penguin Book of Caribbean Verse in English.

-Around 2005 Matthews, working under the pseudonym "Tramping Man", formed a musical collaboration named Burn Brothers with two London-based producers, Jean Philippe Altier and Adam Hoyle.
+Around 2005, Matthews, working under the pseudonym "Tramping Man", formed a musical collaboration named Burn Brothers with two London-based producers, Jean Philippe Altier and Adam Hoyle.
 They were joined by saxophonist Florian Brand and performed a number of gigs in and around London in 2007.
 A record entitled Fire Exit was recorded and released in April 2008.